 The ASAP Secretariat is responsible for facilitating and supporting the work of the Partnership through implementing the strategy.
-The Secretariat is presently made up of four staff: a full-time Director, a part-time Partnerships and Communications Manager, a part-time Species Advisor and a part-time Strategic Advisor.
+The Secretariat is presently made up of five staff: a full-time Director, a part-time Partnerships and Communications Manager, a full-time Partnership Officer, a part-time Species Advisor and a part-time Strategic Advisor.

 Partnerships and Communications Manager